mattiolichiara/AI_MAZE/README.md

 ![A.I.
 Solving](MEDIA/extreme.PNG)

-#part from the "Chronometer" modality that can be played by both the user and the A.I. there's also the "TIMER" mode that can be played only by the user.
+Apart from the "Chronometer" mode that can be played by both the user and the A.I. there's also the "TIMER" mode that can be played only by the user.
+Exclusively for user modes there are bonuses and maluses, they modify your score accordingly, so pay attention!

 ![A.I.
 Solving](MEDIA/torc.PNG)